bhavinaa/The-Keepers/README.md

 - **Client-side:** Developed using React Native, the frontend comprises different screens for task management, goal setting, and tracking progress.
 - **Server-side:** Hosted on Firebase, the backend includes services for authentication, data storage, and real-time updates using Firestore.

-Certainly!
-Let's continue formatting the remaining sections of your detailed documentation using Markdown:

 ---

 ## 4. Setup and Installation